-Based on our understanding of the Company and industry, we considered the extent to which non-compliance with laws and regulations might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies (Jersey) Law 1991, income tax, payroll tax and sales tax.
+Based on our understanding of the Group and industry, we considered the extent to which non-compliance with laws and regulations could have a material effect on the financial statements.
+We also identified and considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies (Jersey) Law 1991, corporation tax, payroll tax and sales tax.